 He also lied about founding an animal charity.

 Santos’s campaign bio claimed he ran a foundation called Friends of Pets United, saving 2,500 dogs and cats between 2013 and 2018.
 But there were no social-media accounts for the organization, no IRS records, and no evidence of the charity being registered in New York or New Jersey, where Santos claimed to have operated.
 The Times found that Friends of Pets United held one fundraiser with a rescue group in New Jersey in 2017, for which he charged $50 entry.
 But the group that threw the event said that it never received any funds and that Santos made up several excuses for why he didn’t have the money.
+According to the Times, Santos would take checks written to his charity and cash them out under his pseudonym, Anthony Devolder.

 He allegedly swindled a disabled vet whose dog was dying.